mrkcsc/android-mg-bootstrap/README.md

 ## MG Anim

-A animation helper library that provides common animation patterns in a simple API.
+A animation helper library that provides common animation patterns in a simple API (fades, springs, movements, etc).

 #### Configuration